We often have an extreme fear of disapproval from others.

 Ironically, some people never find fulfilling relationships in their life due to this extreme fear of disapproval.
 They are too afraid to approach new people, spark conversations, or go out to social get-togethers, because they are afraid that other people will judge them negatively, and ultimately reject them.
 In the end, their beliefs become a self-fulfilling prophecy.

-Because of their fear of disapproval, people with SA react to situations where they think they will experience disapproval or rejection in the same way that most people would react to real danger.
+Because of their fear of disapproval, people with social anxiety react to situations where they think they will experience disapproval or rejection in the same way that most people would react to real danger.
 They may experience physical or mental symptoms.

-In order to avoid getting disapproval, people who have SA will usually be quiet and withdrawn, they donʼt want attention going their way because attention could mean potential disapproval.
+In order to avoid getting disapproval, people who have social anxiety will usually be quiet and withdrawn, they donʼt want attention going their way because attention could mean potential disapproval.

-Itʼs actually a pretty bad situation for people with SA.
-By adopting this set of behaviours, other people wonʼt disapprove of them… but they also wonʼt even notice them!
-Thatʼs the whole irony of the situation: Why do fears of disapproval make people act in ways that increase the chances of disapproval occurring?“
+Itʼs actually a pretty bad situation for people with social anxiety.
+By adopting this set of behaviors, other people wonʼt disapprove of them… but they also wonʼt even notice them!
+Thatʼs the whole irony of the situation…

 Today, in our modern technologically-driven civilization, it is a lot easier to survive independently, without a strong social network.
 However, our drive to belong (and not be rejected) is still alive and well.
 That that is why it is still so important to have positive and meaningful relationships that provide our lives with a deeper sense of fulfillment and belonging – the exact kind Maslow described in his “hierarchy of needs.”

 Even though we don’t need tribes to survive anymore, many of us still crave a social network that provides us with a sense of belonging.